ericdude4/shopifex/README.md

 ```

 ## Beta feature: Add payment guards to routes
 This system allows you to use the `Shopifex.Plug.PaymentGuard` plug.
 If the merchant does not have an active grant associated with the named guard, it will redirect them to a plan selection page, allow them to pay, and handle the payment callback all automatically.
+I am working on the admin panel where you can register Plan objects which grant `premium_plan` (for example) - but for now these need to be entered manually into the database.

 Generate the schemas